-Copying data from one table to another in SQL
+Copying Data from one Table to Another in SQL

-We have learned that the INSERT statement is used to enter new records in tables.
 We also know that the SQL SELECT statement fetches the record-sets from one or more database tables.

-The combination is simple; the SELECT statement retrieves the records from one or more tables while INSERT INTO command enters those records into the target table.
-A simple example of using these two statements:
+The combination is simple; the SELECT statement retrieves the records from one or more tables while the INSERT INTO command enters those records into the target table.

 INSERT INTO target_table